 - Fluent Bit/Fluentd MCP is indirect — mp3monster/fluent-opamp manages agents via OpAMP but doesn’t provide direct log access tools

-- Sumo Logic official MCP still in limited beta — no GA date confirmed
+- Sumo Logic official MCP still in Preview — advanced from limited beta but GA date not yet confirmed

 - No cross-platform log correlation — no MCP server queries multiple log backends simultaneously (OpenTrace comes closest but requires log ingestion)